onenowy/PipAspectRatio/README.md

 # PipAspectRatio

-Maintains aspect ratio when resizing Picture-in-Picture windows for KDE Plasma and kWin.
+Maintains aspect ratio when resizing Picture-in-Picture windows for KDE Plasma and KWin.

 The "Keep above others" option is enabled by default for PiP windows.